Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/ShowPopup/README.md

 This sample uses a [feature layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) that displays reported incidents in San Francisco.

+## Additional information

+In order to use the PopupManager with a QML UI, the PopupManager, PopupAttachmentManager, PopupAttachmentListModel, and PopupAttributeListModel classes must be registered as QML Types.
+For more information [visit our developer site](https://developers.arcgis.com/qt/latest/cpp/api-reference/esri-arcgisruntime-popupmanager.html#details).

 ## Tags

 feature, feature layer, popup, web map